Kim David: Tenure

 On May 23, 2018, Greg Treat, who at the time was the Senate Majority Leader and President pro tempore-designate, announced that David would become Senate Majority Leader at the beginning of the next Legislative season.
 David became Majority Leader on January 3, 2019.

 In February 2019, David introduced House Bill 2597 to the State Senate.
 In the bill summary that was published on February 13 by Jon Echols, the bill "...allows the carrying of firearms by any person at least 21 years of age or a person who is at least 18 years of age and in the military to carry a firearm concealed or unconcealed if the person is not otherwise disqualified from the possession or purchase of a firearm."
 Opponents of the bill feared that this could make the state more dangerous for women and increase pressure on law enforcement officers.
 David responded to the criticism by saying that the bill doesn't change federal background checks required by law to purchase a firearm and private property owners will still have the right to allow or deny concealed or open carry on their premises.
 On February 27, the bill passed through the State Senate with a 40–6 vote and was later signed into law by Governor Kevin Stitt.

 In October 2021, David stepped down as Majority Leader due to being term limited from the Senate in 2022.

 Corporation Commission

 David ran for the Oklahoma Corporation Commission in the 2022 Oklahoma elections to succeed Dana Murphy and faced Todd Thomsen, Harold Spradling, and Justin Hornback in the June Republican primary election.
 David and Thomsen advanced to an August runoff.
 David won with 59% of the vote and faced Democrat Margaret Warigia Bowman and independent Don Underwood.
 She won the general election with over 63% of the vote.

 During the campaign, over 28% of her donations came from political action committees associated with the energy industry.

 On August 7, 2024, she was elected to chair the Oklahoma Corporation Commission, replacing Todd Hiett.

+2026 congressional campaign

+She filed to run for Congressman Kevin Hern's open U.S. House of Representatives seat in 2026.